JavaKhanStudio/JKS_Tools2D_ParallaxBackground/README.md

 -----
 * Make the code more efficient by eliminating object creation in draw loop.
 * Make the srcolling work for quadrants other than first quadrant.
-* Make part of the scene movable

 DONE
 * ~~WorldCamera zooming is not considered currently .
 If one zooms out the world camera , the parallax background layers don't make up the whole screen.
-Fix it.~~
+Fix it.~~  Rahul Verma
+* ~~ Make part of the scene movable ~~ SBK

 [1]: https://github.com/libgdx/libgdx